raine/treis/README.md

 # treis

-decorate functions with input and output logging
+simple debugging tool. decorates functions with input and output logging

-can be particularly useful when programming point-free style
+can be particularly useful when programming in point-free style

 ```sh
 $ npm install treis